 When using lures, retrieving slowly and steadily is the way to go.
 It allows you to feel the lure better, and help avoid missing a strike.
 On top of that, fish can pinpoint better a steady-moving vibration source.

 Sit down to fish.
 Especially if you’re fishing from a boat, you can easily lose balance and fall.
-So, even if during daytime you would normally stand to fish, avoid this during night time fishing, and use a chair of at least a butt seat.
+So, even if during the daytime you would normally stand to fish, avoid this during nighttime fishing, and use a chair or at least a butt seat.

 Clothing.
 Even if you’re fishing during summer, and the weather is pretty much hot, you should always bring warmer clothes.
-At times, it can get quite chilly it night.
-Cotton clothes are comfortable, however cotton dries slowly compared to other fabrics.
+At times, it can get quite chilly at night.
+Cotton clothes are comfortable, however, cotton dries slowly compared to other fabrics.
 That’s why it’s best to wear mostly polyester.
-Always have a rain coat or at least a tarpaulin.
+Always have a raincoat or at least a tarpaulin.